 Different Ways Your Relationship With Money Might Be Blocking Your Growth

-Note that you may not relate to all the ways of thinking below, but if there are areas which stand out to you, focus on those as potential spaces to heal your relationship with money.
+Note that you may not relate to all the ways of thinking below, but if there are areas that stand out to you, focus on those as potential spaces to heal your relationship with money.
 And as a result, develop a more abundant mind.

 #1 – You might think money is BAD.

 Of course, nobody admits it.
 But we may have been rewired to believe this.
 How?